packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES_PORTAL_VALIDATION.md

 **Expected Result:**
 ```
 ✅ Registration approved!
 You can now access all labs.
-Welcome to Nexum!
+Welcome!
 ```
 Then:
 - Modal closes